Choosing A Babywearing Coat

 - Do you want more than one person to be able to wear the coat?
 An oversized fleece or men’s cut coat might be flexible for two people to share.

-Here at It’s A Sling Thing we have three brands of Babywearing Coat available
+Here at It’s A Sling Thing we have two brands of Babywearing Coat available

 - Boba – Babywearing Hoody.
 A simple fleece hoody which can do front and back carries